Columbia River Knife & Tool: History

 CRKT was founded in 1994 by Paul Gillespi and Rod Bremer.
 Both individuals were formerly employed with Kershaw Knives.
 The company did not truly take off until the 1997 Shot Show when the K.I.S.S (Keep It Super Simple) knife was introduced.
 The small folder, designed by Ed Halligan, was a success.
 Within the opening days of the show the years worth of the product was sold out.
 They sold at 4-5 times original production numbers resulting in a tripling of production efforts.

 On October 3, 2000, US Customs seized a shipment of 80,000 Chinese CRKT folding knives worth more than $4.3 million.
 All 50 models seized had always passed every Customs test in prior situations.
 The shipment had cleared Customs on September 29 but on October 3 an inspector decided that the knives acted like switchblades despite the fact that none of them fit within the definition set forth by the U.S. Switch Blade Knife Act of 1958.
 On October 17 a letter was co-signed by Oregon U.S. Congresswoman Darlene Hooley and Senator Gordon Smith that petitioned the head of Customs to aid CRKT.
 Because of their action there was a Federal inquiry of the US Customs actions that had to be answered within thirty days.
 On October 20 the company was once again allowed to move their product.
 However this was not before losing over $1 million in sales and spending over $30,000 on legal fees.

 Products

 The company produces a wide range of fixed blades and folding knives, multi-tools, sharpeners, and carrying systems.
 CRKT has collaborated with custom knifemakers such as Ken Onion, Harold "Kit" Carson, Allen Elishewitz, Pat Crawford, Liong Mah, Steven James, Greg Lightfoot, Michael Walker, Ron Lake, Tom Veff, Steve Ryan, Flavio Ikoma, and the Graham Brothers.

+One of the company's most famous products is the M16 folding knife, which comes in a number of variations.
+The M16-13 Military, or M16-13M, is considered a very effective and rugged combat knife.
+It was developed by Harold "Kit" Carson, a former U.S. Army Sergeant Major.
+The M16-13M carries the special logo "1*" or "one asterisk," intended to invoke the phrase "one ass to risk."
+The M16 is equipped with a liner lock and an additional safety system to prevent inadvertent closing.
+Another notable M16 variation is the larger M16-14D, nicknamed the "Desert Big Dog."
+The M16-14T is a titanium framed version of the M16-14D.